Edem2326/Yigit-lab-CPRG-colorimetric-image-analysis/README.md

 CPRG Colorimetric Image Analysis (MATLAB)

-This repository provides the MATLAB code for quantitative and spatial analysis of CPRG colorimetric assays from digital microscopy images (.RGB).
+This repository contains the MATLAB code for the quantitative and spatial analysis of CPRG colorimetric assays from digital microscopy images (.RGB).

 #### *(MATLAB version R2021b Update 6 (9.11.0.2207237), 64 bits, February 23, 2023)*